castorini/pygaggle/README.md

 ## Running rerankers on CovidQA

-By default, the script uses `indexes/lucene-index-covid-paragraph` for the index path.
-If this is undesirable, set the environment variable `CORD19_INDEX_PATH` to the path of the index.
 For a full list of mostly self-explanatory environment variables, see [this file](https://github.com/castorini/pygaggle/blob/master/pygaggle/settings.py#L7).

 BM25 uses the CPU.
 If you don't have a GPU for the transformer models, pass `--device cpu` (PyTorch device string format) to the script.